-This classic Mexican pumpkin seed sauce, also known as green mole or Pipian, is tangy, herbal and spicy all at the same time.
+This classic Mexican sesame seed sauce, also known as green mole or Pipian, is tangy, herbal and spicy all at the same time.
 Pipian or Pepian is a type of mole that is made primarily with pumpkin/squash seeds (pepitas) and tomatillos, hence, the green color.

 - 1 jar Molli Mexico City Cooking Sauce

 - 1 leaf hoja santa (dried or fresh) Substitute: 1/2 cup of fennel fronds

 - 1 tsp salt